cagedcrown/cagedcrown.github.io/_posts/blog/2015-01-19-first-2-weeks-of-javascript.md

     <img src="../../images/js_workshop.png"></a>
 </figure>

-The workshop was a great experience overall and layed a great foundation for learning javascript the 'right' way.
+The workshop was a great experience overall and laid a strong foundation for learning javascript the 'right' way.

 ### Javascript Week (JavaScript vs Ruby)